ERP - Exposure Response Prevention

 Studies completed by Dawe et al. (1993) and Powell et al. (1993) provide research data that supports the effectiveness of ERP for the treatment of opiate addiction.
 Blakely & Baker (1980) and Hodgson & Rankin (1982) documented the effectiveness of exposure therapy for alcohol use stimuli.

-Robert DeLetis, a senior addiction specialist, developed the format for an ERP therapy session.
-He designed a special room for the therapy session that is decorated to remind the patient of their chemical use past.
+Robert DeLetis, Director of ERP Therapy, developed the format for an ERP therapy session.
 Patients need to learn that they can ride their craving wave (see illustration) without giving into a desire to use.
 Through repeated ERP therapy sessions the impulse to use triggered by the ERP stimuli becomes weaker and weaker.
 Eventually, the patient feels virtually no desire to use at all.
 It is at that point that the patient feels they have really accomplished something special.

 The impulse to use rises upon exposure to a triggering stimulus (point B).
 If the person does not use, their craving will peak (point C) and then decline to zero (point D).